skip to Main Content

 We do accept students of all ages and skill levels with neurodiverse conditions such as autism, Asperger’s syndrome, Down syndrome, ADHD and other conditions, as well as those with physical challenges or intellectual disabilities, and we have successfully taught many such students over the years.
 Music is a universal language that can, and should, be spoken by everyone.
 It is very important for the school administration and the student’s teacher to have a clear understanding of the need or disability, so that we can provide the student with the best possible music tuition, but this information – provided in the Medical Condition • Special Requirements section of our enrolment forms – is kept strictly confidential.

-Please note that although physically disabled students can easily take our online lessons or courses, accessibility for in-school lessons and courses is limited.
+Please note that although physically disabled students can easily take our online lessons and courses, accessibility for in-school lessons and courses is limited.
 (See ‘How accessible is the school?’ below.)

 Feel free to contact us with any questions about this issue.